strblr/pegase/README.md

     </tr>
     <tr>
       <td><pre>ε</pre></td>
       <td>Matches the empty string.
 This is equivalent to <code>''</code> and is always a success.
-It can be used to implement a default parsing case in alternatives.</td>
+It can be used to implement a default parsing case in an alternative expression.</td>
       <td><code>[]</code></td>
       <td align="center">/</td>
     </tr>